d-farnham/djfarnham/content/home/whatido.md

 # List your qualifications (such as academic degrees).

 +++
-# Measuring, modeling, and developing management strategies for climate and weather risks to water & energy systems
+# Measuring, modeling, and developing management strategies for climate and weather risks to critical infrastructure systems

-*This section is under construction*

 # What I do
 As an applied scientist and engineer, I work to understand the risks and opportunities poised to our water and energy systems by climate/weather variability and climate change.